 Have your Say - Consultation on Polling Districts and Polling Places/Stations

 The Electoral Registration and Administration Act 2013 requires the Council to undertake a review of polling districts and polling places/stations.
-The last review was completed in 2011 and a new review commenced on Monday 11th August 2014 with the publication of the Notice of Review.
+The last review was completed in 2014 and a new review will commence on Friday, 9 August 2019 with the publication of the Notice of Review.

 Explanation of terms used in the review